Habit, Not Hack: Asking Questions (Trainee)

 • Did I ask clearly, professionally, and early enough?

-• Did I show appreciation and acknowledge others’ time or help?
+• Did I show appreciation and acknowledge others' time?

-• If I didn’t get a reply or it was a no, did I follow up respectfully or redirect my approach?
+• If I didn't get a reply — or got a no — did I follow up respectfully or redirect my approach?

 That's not a hack.
 That's a habit.